Kim Jong-pil (footballer, born 1955)

 He played for Korea Development Bank FC and Saehan Motors / Daewoo FC.

 Managerial career

 In July 2013, he was appointed as manager of Chungju Hummel FC.
 In November 2016, he was appointed as manager of FC Anyang.

-In 2023, Jong-pil announcement officially manager of FC Chungju, previously he had coached the Chungju Citizen FC club but eventually the club disbanded in 2022.
+Kim managed Chungju Citizen FC from 2021 until the club disbanded in 2022, and was subsequently announced as manager of the newly established FC Chungju.

+In 2024, Kim was appointed as the manager of Sejong SA, a new team in the K4 League.